There’s only one way to know which blue light filter will work for you: By testing.

-- tightly fits a larger, adult head, (as wraparounds), which minimizes the possibility of unfiltered ambient light) reaching your eyes (see below).
+- tightly fits a larger, adult head, (as wraparounds) — minimizes unfiltered light from the sides.

-How to clean filters: To clean a Filter, first take it carefully out of the frame to avoid any damages to the cardstock frame.
+Take a Filter carefully out of the frame to avoid damages to the frame.

 Perspiring & liquids.
 Sweat or other liquids applied to the cardstock frame will deteriorate it.
 Refrain from using GLARminŸ Tester when sweating and keep it away from liquids.

-Ps: If you found GLARminŸ Tester: Pick your blue block eyewear or screen filter best-informed useful, please consider LIKING, REBLOGGING, and/or SHARING it below.
+Ps: If you found GLARminŸ Tester useful, please consider LIKING, REBLOGGING, and/or SHARING it below.